IBM/SpectrumScaleTools/ece_os_readiness/README.md

 [ INFO  ] c72f4m5u17 has tuned installed as expected
 [ INFO  ] c72f4m5u17 has dmidecode installed as expected
 [ INFO  ] c72f4m5u17 has pciutils installed as expected
-[ INFO  ] c72f4m5u17 checking memory
+[ INFO  ] c72f4m5u17 is checking memory
-[ INFO  ] c72f4m5u17 has a total of 125.0 GiB memory which is sufficient to run ECE [ WARN  ] c72f4m5u17 has 4(24 in total) DIMM slot[s] which is not optimal when NVMe drive was used [ INFO  ] c72f4m5u17 all populated DIMM slots have same size [ INFO  ] c72f4m5u17 SAS TOOL:/opt/MegaRAID/storcli/storcli64
+[ INFO  ] c72f4m5u17 has a total of 125.0 GiB memory which is sufficient to run ECE [ WARN  ] c72f4m5u17 has 4(24 in total) DIMM slot[s] which is not optimal when NVMe drive was used [ INFO  ] c72f4m5u17 all populated DIMM slots have same size [ INFO  ] c72f4m5u17 has SAS TOOL: /opt/MegaRAID/storcli/storcli64 [ INFO  ] c72f4m5u17 is checking SCSI controller
-[ INFO  ] c72f4m5u17 checking SAS adapters
+[ INFO  ] c72f4m5u17 has 1 SCSI controller managed by storcli
-[ INFO  ] c72f4m5u17 has a fabric SAS speed of SAS-12G for its fabric.
-Please rememeber to run the Storage acceptance tool that can be found at ece_storage_readiness in https://github.com/IBM/SpectrumScaleTools
+[ INFO  ] c72f4m5u17 has a 12G SCSI controller
-[ INFO  ] c72f4m5u17 has MegaRAID Tri-Mode SAS3516 adapter which is tested by IBM.
-The disks under this SAS adapter could be used by ECE
+[ INFO  ] c72f4m5u17 has following SCSI controller tested by IBM [ INFO  ] c72f4m5u17 Broadcom / LSI MegaRAID Tri-Mode SAS3516 (rev 01)
-[ INFO  ] c72f4m5u17 checking if software required by SAS was installed [ INFO  ] c72f4m5u17 checking package installation status [ INFO  ] c72f4m5u17 has storcli installed as expected
+[ INFO  ] c72f4m5u17 disks attached to above SCSI controller can be used by ECE [ INFO  ] c72f4m5u17 is checking package required by SAS [ INFO  ] c72f4m5u17 has storcli installed as expected [ INFO  ] c72f4m5u17 has a total of 3 HDDs with the same size [ INFO  ] c72f4m5u17 is checking WCE setting of HDD
-[ INFO  ] c72f4m5u17 has 3 HDD drive[s] on the SAS adapter the same size that ECE can use [ FATAL ] c72f4m5u17 134:7 has Write Cache Enabled.
+[ FATAL ] c72f4m5u17 134:7 has Write Cache Enabled.
 This is not supported by ECE [ FATAL ] c72f4m5u17 134:6 has Write Cache Enabled.
 This is not supported by ECE [ FATAL ] c72f4m5u17 134:5 has Write Cache Enabled.
-This is not supported by ECE [ WARN  ] c72f4m5u17 has 4 SATA SSD drive[s] on the SAS adapter.
-SATA drives are not supported by ECE.
-Do not use them for ECE
-[ WARN  ] c72f4m5u17 has 0 SSD drive[s] that ECE can use
-[ INFO  ] c72f4m5u17 checking NVMe drive
+This is not supported by ECE [ WARN  ] c72f4m5u17 has a total of 4 SATA devices but they can NOT be used by ECE [ INFO  ] c72f4m5u17 has 3 SAS HDDs can be used by ECE [ INFO  ] c72f4m5u17 is checking NVMe drive
-[ INFO  ] c72f4m5u17 has a total of 2 NVMe drive[s] but more checks are required
+[ INFO  ] c72f4m5u17 has a total of 3 NVMe drives
-[ INFO  ] c72f4m5u17 checking if software required by NVMe drive was installed [ INFO  ] c72f4m5u17 checking package installation status [ INFO  ] c72f4m5u17 has nvme-cli installed as expected [ INFO  ] c72f4m5u17 all NVMe drives have the same size [ INFO  ] c72f4m5u17 all NVME drives have Volatile Write Cache disabled
+[ INFO  ] c72f4m5u17 is checking package required by NVMe drive [ INFO  ] c72f4m5u17 has nvme-cli installed as expected [ INFO  ] c72f4m5u17 all NVMe drives have the same size [ INFO  ] c72f4m5u17 all NVME drives have Volatile Write Cache disabled